Parliament Act 2025

 "Who can be part of the Parliamentary Corporation"

-You will be a member of the Parliamentary Corporation if you are the Speaker, the chief executive, or one of the 2 other persons appointed by the Parliamentary Service Commission under section 155(1)(b).
+You are a member of the Parliamentary Corporation if you are the Speaker, the chief executive, or one of the two people appointed by the Parliamentary Service Commission under section 154(1)(b).
 You can resign from the Corporation by giving written notice to the chairperson.
-If you are appointed by the Commission, you will stop being a member if the Commission revokes your appointment or if you stop being a Commission member.
-If you are a Corporation member when a Parliament ends, you will keep being a member until the first meeting of the House of Representatives after the next general election.
+The chairperson is in charge of the Parliamentary Corporation.
+You stop being a Corporation member if the Parliamentary Service Commission cancels your appointment or if you stop being a Commission member.
+However, if you are a Corporation member when a Parliament ends, you keep being a member until the first meeting of the House of Representatives after the next general election.
 This rule still applies even if you stop being a Commission member.
-The Parliamentary Service Commission has the power to decide who will be a member of the Corporation.
+The Parliamentary Corporation has its own rules, and you can find more information about how it used to work by looking at the old law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.